Menu

 Important things to note:

-1. Discussion will be focussed on utilising the GDAT software for DNA analysis;
+1. Discussion will be focused on utilising the GDAT software for DNA analysis;

 2. Members must have an understanding of the principles of chromosome analysis before joining the group;